daniel-e/tetros/README.md

 # TetrOS
 TetrOS is a small *feature rich* Tetris clone which is written in Assembly.
-It fits completely into a 512 byte boot sector and is executed during the boot sequence before any operating system is loaded.
-It does not need any existing operating system.
+It fits completely into a 512 byte boot sector as it requires only 446 bytes (which is the maximum allowed size of a boot loader for a valid master boot record (MBR)) and is executed during the boot sequence before any operating system is loaded.
+Actually, it does not need any existing operating system.
 TetrOS is its own operating system, hence the suffix OS in its name.

 This is how it looks like: